 Late Junction at Latitude 2013

-Max Reinhardt presents highlights from the Late Junction stage in the Lavish Lounge at the 2013 Latitude Festival with live sets from Anna Meredith, Nancy Elizabeth and Graveola.
+Max Reinhardt presents highlights from the Late Junction stage at the 2013 Latitude Festival, with live sets from Electric Jalaba, Richard Dawson and Melt Yourself Down.

 Max Reinhardt presents highlights from the Late Junction stage in the Lavish Lounge at the 2013 Latitude Festival.

-Max also heads off around the site to meet festival-goers and performers from across the artforms that make the festival unique.
+Max also heads off around the site to meet festival goers and performers from across the artforms that make the festival unique, including sound-artist Nick Franglen and folk legend Richard Thompson.